 We Paid Nothing!

-To my disbelieve, it costs N0.00 to gain access into the Nike Art Gallery.
+To my disbelieve, it costs N0.00 to gain access to the Nike Art Gallery.
 All you need is the strength to push the heavy iron doors which conceals well over 25,000 art pieces.

 You are given unlimited time to explore the gallery without any disturbance whatsoever.
 Now that’s marvelous.